DrDisc/Loloww2/family/nara-records-request-letter.md

-# National Archives Records Request for Felino Surpicio
+# National Archives Records Request for Sulpicio P. Maglanoc

 ## Overview

-This document contains templates and guidance for requesting Felino Surpicio's military service records from the National Archives and Records Administration (NARA).
+This document contains templates and guidance for requesting Sulpicio P. Maglanoc's military service records from the National Archives and Records Administration (NARA).

 ---